 In order to defog your snorkeling mask as well as to precondition it, it’s important to know what causes fog on your lenses and how to avoid it.

 Fogging is due to the water vapor in the air that meets with the cooler glass and forming microscopic water droplets on the lens.
 Simply put, the more the humidity in the air the more fogging you will have.

 The use of a surfactant such as a commercial anti-fog or even your spit will normally take care of any fogging issues.
 Just don’t apply it too soon before going in the water, best to do it right before jumping in.

 How To Prepare The Mask Before First Time Use

 Constant mask fogging is caused by presence of a fogging agent such as residue from the manufacture process, it’s important to pre-treat the mask before use.

 Wash your mask in warm soapy water in order to remove the manufacturer’s lubricant that’s applied to keep the silicon skirts from losing its color and flexibility.

 Apply a mild abrasive cleaner to the inside of the glass lenses.
-However, this is not recommended for plastic lenses as it can scratch the lenses.
+However, this is not recommended for plastic lenses of full face masks as it can scratch the lenses.

 While not as important as the snorkel mask, a good set of snorkel fins is pretty important, here is a guide to the best snorkel fins.